 First, that information isn't likely to be embedded into the app.
 The app is likely going to retrieve this information from a server or some other service.
 Is this service run by your business?
 Is it a 3rd party service?
 We will need to understand how to connect to this service to retrieve information.

-Second, will your app being capturing information from your users?
+Second, will your app be capturing information from your users?
 This could be everything from a user account to profile settings to images and videos.
 Where is this information going to be stored?
 Is that a service that your organization has built or most likely needs to be built as well.

 Third, if you are capturing information from your users how are you as a business going to view that information?
 Do you already have some kind of analytics or user management process in place?
 Do you need something built to do that?

 Often a mobile app is more than just a mobile app.
-We've often had to build and entire back-end system for our clients so that they can distribute information to their mobile app users as well as report on and analyze information being captured.
+We've often had to build an entire back-end system for our clients so that they can distribute information to their mobile app users as well as report on and analyze information being captured.

 Will you be paid for this mobile app?
 And how?